Skip to content

 Tip

-Retool is a DAT manipulation tool that has a set of hand-maintained parent/clone lists to supplement common DAT groups such as No-Intro and Redump.
+Retool (no longer maintained) is a DAT manipulation tool that has a set of hand-maintained parent/clone lists to supplement common DAT groups such as No-Intro and Redump.
 This helps cover situations such as release titles in different languages that would be hard to group together automatically.